 In recent years, the Middle East’s information and communication landscape has changed dramatically.
 Increasingly, states, businesses, and citizens are capitalising on the opportunities offered by new technologies, the fast pace of digitisation, and enhanced connectivity.
 These changes are far from turning Middle Eastern nations into network societies, but their impact is significant.
 The growing adoption of a wide variety of technologies in everyday life has given rise to complex dynamics that beg for a better understanding.
 Digital Middle East sheds a critical light on the continuing changes closely intertwined with the adoption of information and communication technologies in the region.
 Drawing on case studies from throughout the Middle East, the contributors explore how these digital transformations are playing out in the social, cultural, political, and economic spheres, exposing the various disjunctions and discordances that have marked the advent of the digital Middle East.

-The Red Star and the Crescent (Oxford University Press, 2018) provides an in-depth and multi-disciplinary analysis of the evolving relationship between China and the Middle East.
+The Red Star and the Crescent (Oxford University Press/Hurst, 2018) provides an in-depth and multi-disciplinary analysis of the evolving relationship between China and the Middle East.
 Despite its increasing importance, very few studies have examined this dynamic, deepening, and multi-faceted nexus.
 James Reardon-Anderson has sought to fill this critical gap.
 The volume examines the ‘big picture’ of international relations, then zooms in on case studies and probes the underlying domestic factors on each side.
 Reardon-Anderson tackles topics as diverse as China’s security strategy in the Middle East, its military relations with the states of the region, its role in the Iran nuclear negotiations, the Uyghur question, and the significance and consequences of the Silk Road strategy.

 "Critical Issues in Healthcare Policy and Politics in the GCC," CIRS Summary Report no. 20 (Doha, Qatar: Center for International and Regional Studies, 2017).